Mindfulness Meditation Group

 - Gain insights into how the mind and body work

-- Foster gentle, accepting and non-judgemental attitude to oneself and experiences
+- Foster gentle, accepting and non-judgemental attitudes to oneself and experiences

 - Understanding stress and fear, and how it affects health, relationships and joy